Ufonose/tradingview-to-discord-alerts/README.md

 - **Server Permissions**: Confirm the webhook has permission to post in the channel

 ### Position Tracking Issues
-- Use **🔄 Reset Position Tracking** to clear incorrect position data
+- Use **🔄 Reset Position Tracking** to clear incorrect position data.
+Use this only when you have no open positions, as it resets the memory back to 0.
+It will not work correctly if positions are currently open.
 - The extension learns your positions from trade executions, not from TradingView's position display

 ## 🔧 Technical Details